The inertial Jacquet-Langlands correspondence: Invariants of simple inertial classes.

 Fix an $F[\beta]$-linear isomorphism

-where~$D'$ is a central division algebra of reduced degree~$d'$ over~$F[\beta]$, such that the order~$\fB$ gets mapped to~$M_{m'}(\fo_{D'})$.
+where~$D'$ is a central division algebra of reduced degree~$d'$ over~$F[\beta]$, such that the order~$\fB$ gets mapped to~$M_{m'}(\mO_{D'})$.
 The inverse of the isomorphism $U(\fB)/U^1(\fB) \to J_\theta/J^1_\theta$ induced by the inclusion, together with~$\Phi$, induces an isomorphism

-Notice however that there is no canonical choice of~$D'$ such that $B \cong M_{m'}(D')$ (a choice of such an isomorphism amounts to a choice of a simple left module for~$B$).
-This makes it hard to compare these quotients between endo-equivalent maximal simple characters in different groups, and other issues arise from the fact that there may be more than one simple stratum $[\fA, \beta]$ defining~$\theta$.
-To deal with this issue, we introduce an analogue of the notion of \emph{tame parameter field} in~\cite{BHeffective} 2.6.
+For supercuspidal classes, our second invariant should be a finite set of representations of~$\GL_{m'}(\bd')$ defined by pushing forward through the isomorphism~$\Phi$ the level zero part of a maximal simple type.
+However, there is no canonical choice of~$\Phi$, and since we will need to work with many different groups at once, we need a systematic way of keeping track of choices.
+To deal with this, we introduce an analogue of the notion of \emph{tame parameter field} that appears in~\cite[2.6]{BHeffective}.
 Our analogue only accounts for the unramified part of parameter fields but works uniformly across inner forms of~$\GL_n(F)$, and suffices to treat inertial classes of representations.